jeroenverhulst11/eid-test-ca/README.md

 following:

     docker pull fedict/eid-test-ca
-    docker run --name eid_test_store -v /var/lib/eid -ti fedict/eid-test-ca buildroot
+    docker run --name eid_test_store -v /var/lib/eid -ti fedict/eid-test-ca build
-    docker run --volumes-from=eid_test_store -ti fedict/eid-test-ca buildca
-    docker run --volumes-from=eid_test_store -ti fedict/eid-test-ca signkey

-The last command will wait for a CSR on standard input.
-Paste one of the two certificates into its standard input, followed by EOF (ctrl+d).
-It will output a decoded version of the CSR (for verification purposes), and will then produce a CA-signed certificate.
-Take this into the test library tool.
-Repeat this step for the other certificate, if necessary.

-Next, run the OCSP responder:

-    docker run --volumes-from=eid_test_store -ti -p 80:80 -p 8888:8888 fedict/eid-test-ca
+    docker run --volumes-from=eid_test_store -ti fedict/eid-test-ca -p 80 -p 8888 run

-This will run a webserver on port 80 (serving the certificates and CRLs), and the OCSP responder on port 8888.
+The last command will start an OCSP responder on port 8888, and a web server (containing the management interface and the CRLs) on port 80.

+## Retiring certificates

-To revoke a certificate, run the revoke command:
+To revoke a certificate, run the `revoke` command:

     docker run --volumes-from=eid_test_store -ti fedict/eid-test-ca revoke <serial>

 replacing &lt;serial&gt; by the serial number of the certificate (that is, the certificate serial number as assigned by the CA, *not* the RRN number)

+To suspend a certificate, run the `suspend` command:

+    docker run --volumes-from=eid_test_store -ti fedict/eid-test-ca revoke <serial>

+where &lt;serial&gt; has the same meaning as in the `revoke` command, above.

+Future versions of this environment may make this available from the webinterface (patches welcome!)